 • Nanofabrication (focused ion beam etching, electron beam lithography)

-The following links lead to more detailed descriptions of some of the topics we are working on.
-If you are planning on pursuing a Ph.D. degree or a postdoctoral position at the interface between Physics and Electrical Engineering, please contact me (hschmidt@soe.ucsc.edu) for more information and include your resume.
-I will contact you if I need further information.
+The following links lead to more detailed descriptions of the research topics.
+If you are planning on pursuing a Ph.D. degree or a postdoctoral position at the interface between Physics and Electrical Engineering, please send your resume to Professor Holger Schmidt (hschmidt@soe.ucsc.edu).

 Sponsors

 We gratefully acknowledge funding for our research projects by the National Science Foundation, the National Institutes of Health (National Institute for Biomedical Imaging and Bioengineering), Office of Naval Research, The W.M.
-Keck Foundation, the National Academy of Sciences, DARPA/AFOSR, the NASA University Affiliated Research Center (UARC), and Ted Goldstein, Computer and Information Science, class of 1983.
+Keck Foundation, the National Academy of Sciences, DARPA/AFOSR, The Rogers Family Foundation, the NASA University Affiliated Research Center (UARC), and Ted Goldstein, Computer and Information Science, class of 1983.

 Home / / / / / / Electrical Engineering Baskin School of Engineering UC Santa Cruz